nQativ/ActivityHD-NotifyEmployeeDLExpiration/README.md

 This repository contains files needed to implement a feature within ActivityHD software from nQativ. https://nqativ.com/Products

-This feature allows employee’s to be automatically notified via email or printed document when their Driver’s License Note record within ActivityHD indicates their Driver’s License is about to expire.
+This feature allows employees to be automatically notified via email or printed document when their Driver’s License Note record within ActivityHD indicates their Driver’s License is about to expire.

 See the two instruction documents within this repository:
 * Instructions for Bot Setup.rtf